 When you’re pregnant, there’s all sorts of advice flying at you (the solicited kind from your doctor, the unsolicited kind from aunts, MILs and well-meaning friends) about how to make sure you and baby are happy and healthy as possible — with a range of supplements, regiments and routines that are recommended.

 When it comes to folic acid, the more you have to share with your developing baby the healthier you’ll both be.
 But exactly how much is enough while you’re pregnant, where can you find it and why should you care?

 What is folic acid?

-Folic acid is one of the fabulous B-group vitamins and is essential for healthy foetal development, particularly in the first trimester of pregnancy.
-This is when the foetus is forming vital organs, including the brain, spinal cord and protective coverings.
+Folic acid is one of the fabulous B-group vitamins and is essential for healthy fetal development, particularly in the first trimester of pregnancy.
+This is when the fetus is forming vital organs, including the brain, spinal cord and protective coverings.
 When the spinal cord stays open — even partially, then a neural tube defect occurs.
 One of the most common is spina bifida which affects around 600 pregnancies each year.

 What else does folic acid do?

 - It boosts the production of red blood cells.

 - Supports the substances that form our genetic codes making each of us so unique.

 But I have a healthy diet!

 Sorry, but even women who are already eating a diet high in folate won’t meet their pregnancy-specific needs.
 As clever as you may be, your body cannot manufacture folic acid and the only way to get it is through your diet or by taking supplements.